NicolaNauwynck/StayOverview/doc/README.md

-# Using the Vessel Stay API
+# Using the Vessel Overview API

 In order to use this API, you will need to